KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 A persistence provider throws this exception when an error occurs while processing a persistence command.
 The persistence provider may also free the instance handle against which the command was executed if the error would extend to future uses of the instance handle.

-    throw [System.Runtime.DurableInstancing.InstancePersistenceCommandException]::New("A persistence provider throws this exception when an error occurs while processing a persistence command.
-The persistence provider may also free the instance handle against which the command was executed if the error would extend to future uses of the instance handle.")
+    throw [System.Runtime.DurableInstancing.InstancePersistenceCommandException]::New('A persistence provider throws this exception when an error occurs while processing a persistence command.
+The persistence provider may also free the instance handle against which the command was executed if the error would extend to future uses of the instance handle.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.DurableInstancing.InstancePersistenceCommandException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.DurableInstancing.InstancePersistenceCommandException.aspx)